Field Practicum 1

 - Semester 1 - 2016

-1. Social work assessment and intervention by applying skills, knowledge and methods relevant to presenting practice situations.
+1. Demonstrate skills in social work assessment and intervention by applying knowledge and methods relevant to presenting practice situations.

-2. Engagement with clients/service users/communities in a respectful, non-discriminatory way that is appropriate to presenting situations and in keeping with ethical and legislative requirements.
+2. Engage with clients/service users/communities in a respectful, non-discriminatory way that is appropriate to presenting situations and in keeping with ethical and legislative requirements.

-3. Appropriate written communication skills in recording and reporting on practice in keeping with ethical principles, legislative requirements and organisational procedures.
+3. Complete appropriate written communication skills in recording and reporting on practice in keeping with ethical principles, legislative requirements and organisational procedures.

-4. Effective communication and teamwork when engaging with other professional disciplines.
+4. Demonstrate effective communication and teamwork when engaging with other professional disciplines.

-5. Self reflection and use of supervision to increase self awareness, manage stress and improve practice.
+5. Demonstrate self reflection and effective use of supervision to increase self awareness, manage stress and improve practice.

-6. Understanding of policies, procedures and structures within the organisation and wider systems and how policies impact on outcomes for clients, groups and communities.
+6. Demonstrate an understanding of policies, procedures and structures within the organisation and wider systems and how policies impact on outcomes for clients, groups and communities.

-7. Ability to identify potential for positive change and how this might be achieved in practice.
+7. Identify potential for positive change and how this might be achieved in practice.

-8. Application of knowledge and skills in conducting research consistent with social work values and principles.
+8. Apply knowledge and skills in conducting research consistent with social work values and principles.

-9. Initiative and responsibility for own learning and professional development.
+9. Demonstrate initiative and responsibility for own learning and professional development.

 Each student is placed in a human service organisation for a minimum of 70 days (490 hours) to complete social work tasks under the supervision of a qualified social worker (field educator).